-Infrastructure: The county continues to work with MWRD and communities to select project for funding.
-Two projects are already complete, one of two in Harvey and one in Glenview.
-Five additional projects are under agreement and underway: Harvey, Barrington, Loyola University Hospital, Riverdale and Berkeley.
-An agreement for five projects in coordination with MWRD was completed this quarter.
+Infrastructure: The county continues to work with MWRD, DOTH and local communities to select projects for funding.
+Three projects are complete, two in Harvey, which are located at 156thStreet and Center Street and one in Glenview located at Harms Road.
+Five additional projects are under agreement and underway: Loyola University Medical Center, Riverdale, Richton Park and Berkeley.
+An agreement for five projects in coordination with MWRD were signed into agreement on August 24 for the current quarter.
+Riverdale is close to completion.
 Agreement includes four infrastructure projects and one planning project.
 The County solicited applications for additional projects in late 2017.
 Additional awards will be made in early 2018.
-An expenditure deadline extension to one round 3 project in Harvey was granted by HUD this period.
+An expenditure deadline extension to one round 3 project in Harvey was granted by HUD in period 2.